S-FM/faim-mcp/README.md

 ## MCP Compatibility

 This server implements the **Model Context Protocol (MCP)**, an open protocol for connecting AI assistants to external tools and data sources.
-MCP is not limited to Claude - it works with any application that implements an MCP client.
+It works with any LLM and application that implements an MCP client.

 ### Using with Any LLM or System